mlitchard/lambdaweb.com-content/page/about.md

 This is what I want from a career opportunity right now: a chance to leverage my skills as they exist, to grow them and to learn new ones compatible with business goals.
 My expectation is that I will find myself using Haskell and Javascript together, and that sounds exciting.
 But for my personal project taking up my spare time, I'd be sorting that out right now.
 But I have no doubts as to my ability to get up to speed with Javascript best practices, should the need arise.

 At the same time, I'm open to other opportunities.
-I'm interested in working with people that need no convincing that Haskell is a pragmatic choice for many domains when the goals are quick ROI and stability.
-You already know this, and so do I. Let's get to work.
+I'm interested in working with people who share my passion for the craft.
+Let's get to work.